OutSystems/docs-product/src/develop/seo/intro.md

 ## Site Rules

 A Site Rule maps the URL to a module in the environment.
-If users enter `www.example.com` in the browser, the platform loads the the **MyMainModule** home screen.
+If users enter `www.example.com` in the browser, the platform loads the **MyMainModule** home screen.

 The following table shows examples of Site Rules: